 How can you sue a Copyright infringement?

-- Collect evidence of the infringement as much as possible using the web and printed materials as you will need documentation at the trial.
+- First and foremost, collect evidence of the infringement as much as possible using the web and printed materials as you will have to produce documentation at the trial.

 - Next, you should prove that the imitator had access to your brand name either from one of the following techniques.

-- Admission- The imitator may have admitted to hearing or seeing your work.
+- The imitator may have heard or seen your work.

-- Wide dissemination-for work published online this method is applicable as it is easy to exhibit that the suspected infringer could have found your work by browsing the Internet.
+- A person may have seen the imitator observing your artwork or exhibit that the suspected infringer could have found your work by browsing the Internet.

-- Document the loss of income as a violation has cost you money; carefully document how far it has affected.
-Save bank statements and invoices.
+- Documenting the loss of income as a violation has cost you money you have to carefully document how far it has affected.

-- Hire an experienced lawyer to file the case.
+- Finally, hire an experienced lawyer to file the case.

 Grumpy cat Vs. Grumpy cat Coffee